Iberian Lynx Facts

 Iberian Lynx Ecology

 The Iberian Lynx possesses a highly specialized diet, consisting chiefly of rabbits.
-Being smaller than most species of lynx, it remains incapable of attacking larger prey.
-A male consumes an average of one rabbit per day.
-A female with kittens consumes an average of three per day.
+Being rather smaller than most species of lynx, it remains incapable of attacking larger prey.
+A male consumes an average of one rabbit per day, while a female with kittens consumes an average of three per day.

 This animal is also rather solitary in nature, except when mating.
 Individuals roam over great distances searching for food, especially with the reduction of local populations of natural prey.